Welcome to Yale Law School!

 Yale Law School students are at the center of a dynamic community.
 Whether attending classes, organizing conferences and events, or volunteering to work for myriad organizations, our students are campus and community leaders who bring idealism and passion into every aspect of their lives.

-The Lillian Goldman Law Library holds nearly one million print volumes as well as unparalleled access to domestic, foreign, and international law databases.
-Many students have carrels in the main reading room, an impressive space dominated by large Gothic windows with stained glass medallions.
+The Lillian Goldman Law Library holds nearly 1 million print volumes as well as unparalleled access to domestic, foreign, and international law databases.

-Books aren’t the only thing you can check out — the Library offers board games, bike pumps, soccer balls, Frisbees, and DVDs, among other items.
+Books aren’t the only thing you can check out — the Library offers board games, bike tire pumps, soccer balls, and Frisbees, among other items.
+Even phone chargers and umbrellas are available.

 Yale Law School provides significant support to students interested in pursuing independent academic and research projects, as well as other student-led initiatives.
 In addition, the Law School provides generous funding for summer and post-graduate public interest work, as well as a generous loan repayment program.